maxpatiiuk/esri-dev-summit-presentations/2024/calcite-react/index.md

 > speaker notes:
 >
+> (Ryan) We will begin this session with a quick introduction to the main
+> technologies used for building web mapping applications.
+We will cover React,
+> TypeScript, Calcite, ArcGIS Maps SDK for JavaScript, and then show how all of
+> these are utilized together using a demo application.
+>
+> (Max) There is a lot to cover today, so let's get started.
+>
 > TODOs:
 >
 > - [x] Extracted material from all previous years into a single outline to see